corsairmarks/nonbinary_leaders/mod/README.md

 ### Unresolvable Issues

 If you recruit a leader while paused, and the newly-created replacement in the leader pool has changed their gender identity, you may see two leaders by the same name in the leader pool.
 Unpause the game and the duplicate will be removed.
 If you have the "Recruit Leader" window open when the duplicate is removed, you will see the leader's portrait change clothes (to the defaults) and their level become -1.
 This is purely a display issue - that leader has been removed.
-If you never hire leaders while paused, or if you close the "Recruit Leader" window before resuming the game, you will not experience this graphical glitch.
+If you never hire leaders while paused, or if you do not reopen the "Recruit Leader" window before resuming the game, you will not experience this graphical glitch.
 This graphical glitch also leads to lots of leader-related logs in error.log - most of which are because the removed duplicate leader has no owner, and thus some triggers related to their portrait's clothing break until the game finishes removing the leader.

 ### Limitations